Hyperemesis Gravidarum (Severe Nausea & Vomiting During Pregnancy)

 - Being a first-time mother

-- The presence of trophoblastic disease, which involves the abnormal growth of cells inside a woman's uterus
+- The presence of trophoblastic disease, which involves the abnormal growth of cells inside the uterus

 What are the symptoms of hyperemesis gravidarum?